Rosalynn Carter

 Carter was an active participant in her husband's 1976 and 1980 presidential campaigns.
 As first lady of the United States, Carter was open about her influence in the president's decision-making, meeting weekly with him to discuss policy.
 She attended Cabinet meetings and worked directly with Cabinet members.
 She played an active role in several policy issues, including serving as active honorary chair of the President's Commission on Mental Health, which lead to significant reform in federal mental health legislation.

-After leaving the White House, the Carters founded the Carter Center, a private, not-for-profit institution based in Atlanta, Georgia, where she remains a member of the Board of Trustees.
+After leaving the White House, the Carters founded the Carter Center, a private, not-for-profit institution based in Atlanta, Georgia, where she served on the Board of Trustees.
+Over the years, she continued her advocacy for mental health issues and in 1987 founded the Institute for Caregivers.
+The Carters both received the Presidential Medal of Freedom in 1999.

 Image from http://www.cartercenter.org/